Mount Rushmore

 Mount Rushmore: Sixty-Foot Presidents in the Black Hills

-The Mount Rushmore National Memorial is in Keystone, South Dakota, 38km southwest of Rapid City.
-There is no admission fee to the site, but vehicle parking costs $10 per vehicle (passes valid for one year).
-The parking structure fills by mid-morning in summer; arrive before 09:00 or expect a wait.
+Mount Rushmore National Memorial is in Keystone, South Dakota, 38km southwest of Rapid City.
+There is no admission fee to the site.
+Vehicle parking costs $10 per vehicle, and the pass is valid for one year, so keep it if you’re continuing through the Black Hills.
+The parking structure fills by mid-morning in summer; arrive before 09:00 to avoid delays.

-The Presidential Trail runs 0.8km through the viewing area and around to the base of the mountain.
-The views improve as you move along the trail; the composition of all four faces together is best from the central viewing terrace.
-The trail takes about 30-45 minutes.
+The Presidential Trail is 0.8km through the viewing area and around toward the base of the mountain.
+The views improve as you walk; the composition of all four faces together is best from the central viewing terrace.
+The trail takes 30-45 minutes but most people spend longer.
+The faces are genuinely more impressive up close than in photographs, which tend to flatten the sense of depth and the sheer mass of the carved granite.

 The Crazy Horse Memorial